paketo-buildpacks/paketo-website/content/docs/howto/web-servers.md

 {{< /code/copyable >}}

 #### Redirect HTTP Requests to HTTPS
-The `BP_WEB_SERVER_FORCE_HTTPS` variable allows to enforce HTTPS for server connnections.
+The `BP_WEB_SERVER_FORCE_HTTPS` variable enables enforcing HTTPS for server connnections.
+HTTP requests will be redirected to the corresponding HTTPS endpoint.

 {{< code/copyable >}}
 BP_WEB_SERVER_FORCE_HTTPS=true
 {{< /code/copyable >}}

 #### Set Up Basic Authentication
-You are able to provide basic authentication credentials via an `htpasswd` type [service bindings][service-binding] specifying the contents of a `.htpasswd` file.
-The service binding should have the following directory structure.
+You are able to provide basic authentication credentials via a [service binding][service-binding] of type `htpasswd` that specifies the contents of a `.htpasswd` file.
+The service binding should have the following directory structure:

 ```plain
 binding